Z-Bolt/OctoScreen/README.md

 #### Required Configuration Settings

-- `OCTOPRINT_CONFIG_FILE` - Location of the OctoPrint's config.yaml file.
-If empty the file will be searched at the `pi` home folder or the current user.
-Only used for locally installed OctoPrint servers.

 - `OCTOPRINT_HOST` - OctoPrint HTTP address, example `http://localhost:5000`, if OctoPrint is locally installed will be read from the config file.

 - `OCTOPRINT_APIKEY` - OctoScreen expects an [API key]( http://docs.octoprint.org/en/master/api/general.html) to be supplied.
 This API key can be either the globally configured one or a user specific one if “Access Control”. if OctoPrint is locally installed will be read from the config file.

+- `OCTOSCREEN_STYLE_PATH` - Several themes are supported, and style configurations can be done through CSS.
+This variable defines the location of the application theme.

 #### Optional Configuration Settings

+- `OCTOPRINT_CONFIG_FILE` - The location of the OctoPrint's config.yaml file.
+If empty, the file path used will be the `pi` home folder of the current user.
+Only used for locally installed OctoPrint servers.

 - `OCTOSCREEN_LOG_LEVEL` - Controls the level of logging.
 Accepted values are (with increasing levels): Debug, Info, Warn, and Error.
 If no value is provided, the log level will default to Warn.

-- `OCTOSCREEN_LOG_FILE_PATH` - The file path to where the log will be saved.
+- `OCTOSCREEN_LOG_FILE_PATH` - The file path to where the log file will be saved.
 The file path must be in the location of where the app is run, and can not use external paths (eq, ~/ or / are out).
 The file path should not only include the path to the log file, but the name of the log file as well (eq logs/logfile.txt).
 The log file is appended to, and never automatically truncated and will grow over time.
 If you turn log file logging on (by specifying a path), be sure to turn it off (by setting the value to "").

-- `OCTOSCREEN_STYLE_PATH` - Several themes are supported, and style configurations can be done through CSS.
-This variable defines the location of the application theme.

 - `OCTOSCREEN_RESOLUTION` - Resolution of the application, should be configured to the resolution of your screen.
 Optimal resolution for OctoScreen is no less than 800x480, so if the physical resolution of your screen is 480x320, it's recommended to set the software resolution 800x533.
 If you are using Raspbian you can do it by changing [`hdmi_cvt`](https://www.raspberrypi.org/documentation/configuration/config-txt/video.md) param in `/boot/config.txt` file.